kiera-bennett/ibm_zos_cics/README.md

     * A system programmer can provision a set of region data sets and start up a standalone CICS region.
   * Flow:
     * Create and activate a VTAM node to ensure user had a valid applid
-    * Ensure user has CICS data sets, e.g SDFHLIC, SDFHAUTH etc.
     * Create region data sets
     * Update the CSD data set with a CSDUP script
     * Create CICS startup JCL data set
-    * Submit the CICS startup JCL data set as a job using z/OS Core's job submit module
+    * Submit the CICS startup JCL data set as a job using zoau's jsub.
 * Use Case Name: Deprovision a standalone CICS region
   * Actors:
     * System Programmer